louisvillemetro-innovation/OPI2-Home/_innovation/innovation.md

 ---

 ### Mission Statement:
->The Office of Civic Innovation transforms services
+>The Office of Civic Innovation builds data and
->by leveraging data & technology to ready our
+>technology platforms to ready our government for
->government for our community's digital future.
+>our community's digital future

 ### Vision Statement:
 >Our vision is that Louisville Metro is prepared for